Jerusalem is God’s embassy on earth from which his appointed ambassadors could minister the Kingdom of Heaven on earth.

-As described in the post Sin City, this is none other than the entrance to the garden of Eden, currently flooded under the Mediterranean Sea.
+This is located at the entrance to the garden of Eden which was flooded under the Mediterranean Sea.

 “the LORD God sent him forth from the garden of Eden…and he placed at the east of the garden of Eden Cherubims, and a flaming sword which turned every way, to keep / guard the way of the tree of life.”
 (Genesis 3:22-24)

 The gateway to the garden is where the Adams would have continued making the blood sacrifice for sin as taught by YHVH.
 And this activity would be the defining attribute / way / name of this place for all time, as described in the meaning of the name Jerusalem.

 In a previous post we reviewed how the noun identifying a person, place, or thing is the conversion of the verb describing the actions associated with that entity.
 An analysis of the name ‘Jerusalem’ (where the English J is a Y in Hebrew), enlightens our understanding of the function of this city.

 The forms ירה (yrh) and ירא (yr’) …reflect an exchange of energy from a higher, dispensing level to a lower, receiving level.
 It appears that the form ירה (yrh) mostly describes the sending of the energy; either the exchange viewed from the perspective of the dispensing side, or else the shock-free absorption of the energy on the receiving side.
 The form ירא (yr’) appears to deal mostly with the receiving of the energy; the exchange viewed from the perspective of the receiving side, and that usually with the anticipation of intense alteration.